yuval-beiser/algo-trading/AllCode.md

 //close > lastExitPrice
 Then
 begin
+if crossind1 = true and crossind2 = False
+then longbuyingPower3 =2;
-Sell Next Bar at Market;
+Sell longbuyingPower3 shares Next Bar at Market;

 // Generate an intra-bar alert if alertsGenerated >0 then begin if crossind1 = true and crossind2 = False
 then longbuyingPower3 =2;
 //else if crossind1 = true and crossind2 = true then longbuyingPower3 =1;
 Alert(text(" model=RITMIC instrument=","NQ shares=",longbuyingPower3 ,"-type=SOLD LONG-", FormatDate("dd-MM-yyyy", DateToJulian(Date)), "EXIT ON BREAK EVEN"));
 alertsGenerated = 0;
-//rtPosition = 0;
+rtPosition = 0;
 end;
 end;